This site is operated and funded by members of our class.

 It was my distinct honor to be sitting at their table; my compensation, you see.

-Phyllis Hoffman Miller was seated at another She started as a reporter for a NJ weekly paper and then went on to become the editor of a large daily NJ newspaper.
+Phyllis Hoffman Miller was seated at another table.
+She started as a reporter for a NJ weekly paper and then went on to become the editor of a large daily NJ newspaper.
 She recently received the Presidential Lifetime Award for volunteer service.
-(Of course, her greatest accomplishment is writing the reviews of our reunions.
-Stay tuned for the latest).
+(Of course, her greatest accomplishment is writing the reviews of our reunions).